tayoogunbiyi/djangourlshortener/README.md

 ```

 # Deployment
-You would usually this application on a short domain name(e.g goo.gl ,bit.ly) for it to achieve it's purpose.
+You would usually deploy this application on a short domain name(e.g goo.gl ,bit.ly) for it to achieve it's purpose.

 # TODO